-Following is a checklist of agreements to be considered when drafting a distribution contract:
+The following is a checklist of factors to be considered when drafting a distribution contract:

 - term for which the contract is in effect;